About your writer & editor

 Even earlier, beginning when I was six years old, for Christmas and birthdays my granddad gave me gifts of volumes of the Encyclopaedia Brittanica, until eventually the full set filled the small, two-shelf bookcase in the living room.
 Countless hours I spent lying on my stomach on the carpet beside that bookcase, pulling out a volume, opening it at random and reading entries until my interest sparked, and then following cross-references from one volume to another.

 Language and languages are not only at the heart of my professional vocation, they are my lifelong avocation.
 Nine years’ study of German culminated in a Bachelor of Arts in German Language & Literature.
-Since I’ve been in Europe, self-study — and use! — of Italian has brought me to an intermediate level.
-Wherever I find myself, I listen, read, observe, and pick up bits of the language — it’s like a game of piecing together a jigsaw puzzle.
+Since I’ve been in Europe, self-study — and use! — of Italian has brought me to an intermediate level, and I’ve also picked up enough Serbian/Croatian/Bosnian to get by in everyday life.
+Wherever I find myself, I listen, read, observe, and figure out bits of the language — it’s like a game of piecing together a jigsaw puzzle.

 . . . and then there were mountains